G. Christopher Apessos, 2008, 2011-2013;

-At the law offices of Friday & Cox LLC, our Pittsburgh personal injury lawyers have more than 75 years of combined experience offering workers’ compensation and personal injury services to clients throughout Pennsylvania.
+The Pittsburgh personal injury attorneys at Friday & Cox, LLC have more than 75 years of combined experience offering workers’ compensation and personal injury services to clients throughout Pennsylvania.
 Our Pittsburgh auto accident attorneys, Pittsburgh child sex abuse injury lawyers & Pittsburgh workers comp lawyers has two very distinct sides.
 The side we show our clients and the side we show our adversaries.

-If you have been injured in the Pittsburgh, Pennsylvania area contact our team of Pittsburgh personal injury lawyers for a free consult.
+If you have been injured in the Pittsburgh, Pennsylvania area contact our team of Pittsburgh personal injury attorneys for a free consultation.
 We handle accident, injury and workers’ compensation claims on a contingency fee basis.
 This means we charge no fees of any kind unless we recover for you.
-Serving Pittsburgh, Bethel Park, Altoona, State College, Beaver, Greensburg, Kittanning & Washington, Pennsylvania.
+Serving Pittsburgh, Bethel Park, McKeesport, Monroeville, Erie, Altoona, State College, Beaver, Greensburg, Kittanning & Washington, Pennsylvania.

 PA Injury Attorneys Fighting For Your Rights

 With our clients, we are calm and caring counselors who take the time to understand each individual’s needs and goals.
 Coping with an injury, whether suffered in the workplace or anywhere else, can test anyone’s patience.
 Stubborn insurance companies and confusing legal systems can make matters more frustrating.

 When you select our Pittsburgh personal injury lawyers, you will meet with an experienced Pittsburgh injury lawyer who cares about you, your future and your family.
 We will explain your options in straightforward language, giving you the knowledge to make critical decisions about your case.
 With your input, our Pittsburgh accident attorneys will start building a strong case designed to achieve your goals.